Surfshark VPN Review 2025: Is It Worth the Money?

 Next, I manually connected to a server in the US, and my speeds decreased by around 60% — even so, I still maintained fast speeds, as sites continued to load instantly, HD videos loaded instantly and didn’t buffer, and 4K videos only took 1–2 seconds to load and there was only minor buffering at the start of the videos.
 Plus, it only took me 6–7 minutes to download a 9 GB file.

-Overall, Surfshark maintained very fast speeds on local, nearby, and distant servers, but its speeds slowed down considerably on very remote servers.
-There are honestly top competitors with much better speeds out there — for example, ExpressVPN (which is the fastest VPN in 2024) maintains lightning-fast speeds for browsing, streaming, and torrenting across all of its server locations.
+Overall, Surfshark maintained very fast speeds on local, nearby, and distant servers, and its speeds were manageable on very remote servers.
+There are faster competitors out there, though — for example, ExpressVPN (which is the fastest VPN in 2025) maintains lightning-fast speeds for browsing, streaming, and torrenting across all of its server locations.

-I also like how you can enable speed metrics in Surfshark’s apps, namely the server ping (how long it takes for your device to communicate with the VPN server) and the server load, which shows how many active users are connected to a VPN server.
-These metrics help you find the fastest servers.
-Unfortunately, it’s very easy to miss the button that turns on the speed metrics, so I wish Surfshark would display the speed metrics by default, like Private Internet Access and Proton VPN.
+I also like how you can enable speed metrics in Surfshark’s apps, namely the server ping (how long it takes for your device to communicate with the VPN server).
+But I wish Surfshark would display the speed metrics by default, like Private Internet Access and Proton VPN, and it would be great if the servers were color-coded (to identify the fastest ones).

 I also like how the VPN provides access to a smart DNS.
 This is convenient since it allows you to use the VPN on devices that don’t work with VPN apps.